 The scale and scope of Labour’s ambition has taken even me by surprise and it has the potential to transform the lives of millions.
 Surely now the whole movement can unite behind it.
 Where Theresa May offers only a race to the bottom, Corbyn’s Labour offers education for all, for life.
 Not simply to create an army of workers, but to enlighten and unlock the people’s potential.

 Labour now promises to end homelessness, child poverty and to restore the NHS to a publicly funded service free at the point of access.
 It is pledging a decent income for all and the reconstruction of our crumbling infrastructure.
 Of course the Tories will say we can’t afford it.
 Don’t they always though?
 Apparently we can afford tax evasion on an industrial scale and there is always a bottomless purse when it comes to war; but a decent society is too expensive, they say.
 It’s a lie and at last we have a leadership brave enough to say it.

 No longer do we have a party afraid of its own shadow.
 No more hiding behind polling companies or pandering to the lowest common denominator.
 On immigration Labour is at last articulating a coherent strategy, that doesn’t accept the victimisation of minorities.
 No longer are we running scared of the right.
 Instead we are calling out the politicians and unscrupulous employers, who blame those they exploit for societies ills.

-This is at last a vision that can unite a country and inspire the next generation of voters to fight for it.
+This is at last a vision that can unite a country and inspire this generation of voters to fight for it.
 Above all it is a manifesto in the making for a government in waiting.
 It is as bold as it is ambitious, as uplifting as it is comprehensive.
 Whisper it no more.
 This is socialism for the 21st Century.